codepiyusss/VoxShield/README.md

 ## What This Project Does

-Give a short audio clip (live microphone input or uploaded file), VoxShield:
+Givea short audio clip (live microphone input or uploaded file), VoxShield:

 1. Converts the raw audio into a numerical representation through MFCC features
 2. Feeds those features into a trained classifier